Can I Buy a Gas Generator in California? Understanding the New Generator Regulations for 2028

 As 2028 approaches, consumers and businesses alike will need to consider alternative power options that meet the zero-emission standards.
 Here are some of the alternatives you might consider:

-1. Electric Generators:
+1. Battery Power Electric Generators:

 • Battery-Powered Solutions: Electric generators are powered by rechargeable batteries, offering a zero-emission alternative to gas-powered models.
 While current electric generators may have limitations in terms of power output and runtime, ongoing advancements in battery technology are likely to make these generators more viable for a wide range of uses.